mlsmzk/data-science-work/challenges/c01-titanic-assignment.md

     a significant difference, but there were 23 or more passengers unaccounted for in the dataframe.
 - If yes, what might account for those differences?
-  - The death toll was not completely clear, and recording issues such as the use of aliases and trip cancellations made the roster of passengers difficult to sort.
+  - Possible reasons: the death toll was not completely clear, and recording issues such as the use of aliases and trip cancellations could have made the roster of passengers difficult to sort.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.